 Any problem can be considered into two parts, first one is when a single person is trying to do a job, and the second one is when many people are trying to do the same job like in a game when the decision of one person affects the other one.
 The concept of game theory is required to solve numerous dynamic problems.

-In Multi-agent Reinforcement Learning, with the implementation of game theory, we can improve the traffic flow of an area by using AI-governed Self-Driving cars.
+In Multi-agent Reinforcement Learning, game theory helps in improving the traffic flow of an area by using AI-governed Self-Driving cars.
 Each of the cars has perfect interaction with the external environment, now think, what if cars think as a group, things get more complicated.

 Suppose an agent is interacting with a random environment and learn a policy through a reward or a punishment, but if multiple agents are put up in the same environment, this is no longer possible.
 It is because now interaction is taken place between multiple agents and the environment.

 Games theory has many applications based on its functionality but each invention also has some drawback, if you talk about the issues with the games theory,

 - Games theory cannot value the fact that we may fall into Nush Equilibrium sometimes and other times not, it totally depends upon the social situation and other agents.

-Game theory also has various applications in machine learning and real-world implementations.
+Game theory also has various applications in machine learning that impacts everyday life and real-world implementations.
 There are many real-life cases for surmising the basic thought of game theory.
 We are uniformly in the game of our life that reshaped by the actions and decisions made by others.